efabrica-team/hermes-extension/README.md

 ### `RedisProxyStreamDriver`

 - More complex driver that uses Redis stream(s) to deliver/process messages.
 - This driver can use delayed execution (message is executed after the `executeAt` timestamp at any moment).
+This driver transfers the message priority through the delayed queue, message moved to the processing queue has had the original priority.
 - Driver registers consumer inside Redis streams.
 Due to this, driver is always monitored.
   Monitoring is almost identical to the monitoring implemented in `RedisProxyListDriver` (when reliability is turned on).
   Monitoring here monitors not only messages but the consumers too, clearing outdated consumers from Redis memory.